 All my best to you with warm squishy hugs,

 Julie, Author of “Hungry Hearts” Published 1/21/2020 by Month9Books

 P.S.
 It’s okay to do the wrong thing, just forgive yourself and move on to try to find the right thing.

 UPDATE: I just finished writing book 2 in this series.
 Watch for it in the future:)

 Read the Reviews:

 Read the reviews on GoodReads

-Watch for my next novel coming out with Swoon Romance called “Out of Control” due to be released October of 2020.
+Watch for my next novel coming out with Swoon Romance called “Out of Control” due to be released in 2021.

 Listen to my author interview podcast with Dallas Woodburn: Interview Podcast

 Want to read more about my battle with anorexia and what prompted me to write “Hungry Hearts”?
 Read: How Do You Become Anorexia?
 The Story Behind the Hungry Hearts Novel by Julie Hoag.